Awards & Grants

 Eligible uses of the funds include supplies, equipment for schools and nonprofit organizations, printing and communications.
 Ineligible uses include salaries, stipends, per diem and personal equipment.
 Students, wildlife professionals, and nonprofit organizations that are active in wildlife conservation are eligible to apply.

 The Chapter will call for proposals at the Annual Meeting in February and in the Fall/Winter issue of the Chapter newsletter.
-Proposals are due by mid-January each year.
+Proposals are due January 27th, 2025.
 Proposals will be reviewed by the Grants Committee and final funding decisions will be made by the Board.
 Grants will be awarded at the Annual meeting in February.
 Please note that grants to students will be awarded through their respective university.
 The Montana Chapter TWS is not responsible for paying indirect costs.

 Proposals may be sent via e-mail to: